jototland/stackedit_workspace/statistikknotater/estimation.md

 ### Critical value

 The critical value depends on the shape of distribution.
+It is the line on the distribution graph splitting "normal"

-It is outermost value If the distribution is a sampling distribution and it is symmetric, typically that will be either be a normal distribution or a t-distribution.
+If the distribution is a sampling distribution and it is symmetric, typically that will be either be a normal distribution or a t-distribution.

 ### Critical value from theoretical distributions in R
 Use the `q`-functions.